Interlibrary Loan Services

 Interlibrary Loan Turnaround Time

 Regular Service.
-Most photocopies that are requested are received in 3 to 10 days, depending on availability, source, and speed of the mail.
+Most photocopies that are requested are received in 3 to 10 working days, depending on availability, source, and speed of the mail.
 The turnaround time for receiving a book or journal may be longer, depending on the method of delivery used by the lending library.

 Rush Service.
 Delivery is guaranteed by a specific date and time (upon approval of the ILL/Photocopy Office).